noodldocs/noodldocs.github.io/2.3/nodes/visual/group.md

 Focuses this group.
 Will trigger the _Focused_ output on this group, as well as _Focused Lost_ on other groups that now lost focus.

 ### Other

-**Position**
-Controls how this node is layouted in its parent node.

-- _In Layout_ - This node is part of the parent node's layout.
-It will be stacked with its siblings depending on the parent node's layout settings.
-- _Absolute_ - This node will not be part of the parent node's layout, instead you are free to use the _Pos X_ and _Pos Y_ to place this node explicitly.

 **Pointer Events Mode**
 This specifies how this node responds to pointer events.